THE PRESBYTERIAN CHURCH IN AMERICA (PCA)

 Christian belief system that arose out of conservative Presbyterianism in

 the early 1970's.
-They advocate a return to the Mosaic law of the Hebrew
+They advocate that the U.S. adopt the Mosaic law of the Hebrew

 Scriptures (Old Testament).
 They are attempting to convert the United